zelaskov/terraform_base/README.md

 4. Terraform will inform you about planned actions and create resources.
 5. Terraform saves config of created resources in `tfstate` files.
 If you ever wanna check again what did you create, run `terraform show` in said directory.
 6. If you wanna to destroy created resources, go into directory and type `terraform destroy`.
 Terraform will ask for confirmation and your resources will be deleted, based on `tfstate` file.

+### IAM template

+1. This template is example of how making group and attach users to it.
+2. It's kinda tricky to make it 100 % customizable because of different dependencies between the resources.